dmccaffrey/28z/README.md

 All basic operations work in RPN order.
 * Operations: {+,-,*,/,^}
 	* All of the above operators are bi-functions consuming 0 and 1 from the stack.
 The result is added back to the stack.
+* Integer: i
+    * Truncates the floating point value at 0 to an integer.
 * Functions: {@sin,@cos,@tan,@log,@ln,@logb}
 	* All of the above are unary functions consuming 0 from the stack. # Build go build.